Skip to content

 Answer: Electric vehicle.

-Why it works in the car: EV signs, chargers, and range estimates show up on more routes every year.
-Easy acronym, useful context.
+Why it lands: EV signs, chargers, and range estimates show up on more routes every year.
+Easy acronym, useful on the road.

 65. What does range anxiety mean?
 (Medium)